 Seat Adjustment Memory

 It is rather annoying to climb into the driver’s seat after your tall, lanky, or small teenager has been behind the wheel.
-A key fob comes with its own unique number and therefore knows who the driver is.
-Once you have set the position of the seat and set the car’s memory, the fob will be able to return the seat in accordance with your preferences.
+A key fob comes with its unique number and therefore knows who the driver is.
+Once you have set the position of the seat and set the car’s memory, the fob will be able to return the seat according to your preferences.

 Radio Memory